yusuf-s-ahmed/Financial-Outflow-ETL-Pipeline/README.md

-# Pre-Operating Expenses Data Pipeline Infrastructure
+# Pre-Operating Finanical Expenses Data Pipeline

 This project implements a data pipeline infrastructure using Terraform, AWS, and Snowflake to process and analyse pre-operating expenses financial data.
 The solution provides automated infrastructure provisioning, data processing with PySpark, and cloud-based data warehousing, Snowflake to extract financial analytics using SQL.